 “No amount of money can give me back the time that I lost.”

-The Baltimore City Board of Estimates approved a settlement in which Baltimore will pay $9 million to James Owens, a man wrongfully convicted of the 1987 murder of a young woman in Southeast Baltimore.
+Baltimore City agreed to pay $9 million to James Owens, a man wrongfully convicted of the 1987 murder of a young woman in Southeast Baltimore.
 Mr. Owens was sentenced to life in prison without parole and spent 21 years in prison for a crime he did not commit.
 The settlement reached today is reported to be the largest ever in Maryland for allegations of police misconduct.

 A team of lawyers at Brown, Goldstein & Levy and Levin & Curlett represented Mr. Owens in a lawsuit filed in the federal district court of Maryland alleging that Baltimore Police Department homicide detectives who investigated the murder failed to disclose exculpatory evidence to Mr. Owens’ criminal defense attorney.